Facebook X (Twitter) Pinterest Instagram

 Why I Travel Solo

-Although now solo travel is insanely popular, when I first started doing it, it wasn’t.
+Although now solo travel is extremely popular, when I first started doing it, it wasn’t.
 I took my first solo trip because I kept waiting around for other people to travel with, which made me miss a lot of opportunities.
 After my first solo trip though, I realized how much I loved not having to worry about someone else’s schedule or behavior.

 I mostly prefer traveling solo because I’m an ambitious adventurer and I like to do a lot of aggressive traveling at random which makes it hard to coordinate with someone else.
 When I travel, I also work a lot which is difficult to do with someone else, and also as an “outgoing introvert,” I find it easier to meet people when I’m on my own.